-Governance as a Key Enabler of Delivering on the Demographic Dividend to manage the affairs of the entities they govern, is a major factor in determining whether or not Africa can harness a demographic dividend.
+Governance as a Key Enabler of Delivering on the Demographic Dividend overnance, the actions taken by those in leadership to manage the affairs of the entities they govern, is a major factor in determining whether or not Africa can harness a demographic dividend.
 To increase employment of young people, who constitute the majority population in Africa, governments should enact policies that support the growth of the private sector, a key employer.
 Harnessing a demographic dividend requires long-term planning.
 Governments also need to have the responsibility of ensuring that any economic gains made by having most people engaged in economic productivity are equitably distributed.
 Citizens therefore have a role to play in calling governments to account and in effect increasing the possibility of countries gaining from the demographic dividend.